 A possible ancestor to all of the above EQ works is E. C. Bentley's Trent's Last Case (1913).
 Chapter 11 of Bentley's novel sets forth mystery solution ideas that bear some relationship to EQ's later mystery concepts.
 Bentley's plot seems both related to, and distinctly different from, Ellery Queen's.

 Rufus King's first Lt.
-Valcour novel, Murder by the Clock, was apparently serialized in magazines in 1928, before its book publication in 1929.
+Valcour novel, Murder by the Clock, was apparently serialized in magazines starting in late 1928, before its book publication in 1929.
 It has a simple plot idea involving men's hats.
 It is possible that EQ used King's work as a jumping off point for the far more complex ideas in The Roman Hat Mystery, and the subsequent works listed above.
 Another possible influence: one wonders if the name "Rufus King" affected EQ's choice of the pseudonym Ellery Queen.
 It seems like a natural progression from King to Queen.
 Also, G.D.H.
 Cole's The Brooklyn Murders (1923) contains a mystery writer turned amateur sleuth named Robert Ellery; he is called "Ellery" throughout the book, accentuating his resemblance to EQ.

 King and Queen in the 1920's apparently influenced other writers who used similar plot ideas.
 Dashiell Hammett in The Glass Key (1930) used plot concepts about men's hats related to Murder by the Clock and The Roman Hat Mystery.
 Stuart Palmer, in The Penguin Pool Murder (1931), "The Riddle of the Double Negative" (1947) and "Once Upon a Crime" (1950), also uses ideas related to King's and Queen's in constructing his puzzle plots.
 Palmer became interested in these ideas' potential for symmetry; EQ occasionally created symmetric plots, as well.
 In general, Palmer's plotting approaches often ran parallel to those of Ellery Queen: both men also wrote many tales of Impossible Disappearances, as is discussed below.